Skip to main content

 February is a popular month for families so the slopes are noticeably busier as soon as the four-week French holidays begin.
 Fortunately, the Three Valleys ski area is so vast, that even in high season you can find quiet slopes and minimal lift queues.
 Here are our insider's top tips for the school holidays:

-1. It will be almost impossible to book private lessons over this period, group lessons are the best option.
+1. Group lessons are the best option in the busy period, as private lessons are almost impossible to book - unless you got in early.
 Make sure to get your ski and snowboard lessons booked well in advance to avoid disappointment.

 2. If you're not in ski school, be an early bird.
 Arrive at the lifts before they open so that you get up and away before the ski school classes set out around 09:15.

-3. Ski over lunchtime and take a picnic.
-The slopes are calmer between 12:00 and 14:00 while the French take a leisurely lunch break.
+3. Ski over lunchtime when the slopes are calmer (between 12:00 and 14:00) whilst the French take a leisurely lunch break.

 5. Seek out the peripheral areas.
 Courchevel Moriond is often a quieter area to ski as the main resort of Courchevel can often dominate, so head over to enjoy the long red Chapelets run, the most western point of the Three Valleys.
 Jumping on the Pyramides drag lift will take you to the top of some exceptional long blue pistes.